apache/dubbo-admin/README.md

 ---

 ### Development Setup
-* Run backend project
+* Run admin server project
    backend is a standard spring boot project, you can run it in any java IDE
-* Run frontend project
+* Run admin ui project
   run with `npm run dev`.
 * visit web page
   visit `http://localhost:8081`, frontend supports hot reload.
  * CORS problem
-    for the convenience of development, we deploy frontend and backend separately, so the frontend supports hot reload.
-In this mode, frontend will request `localhost:8080` to fetch data, this will cause a CORS problem, so we add a configuration in `dubbo-admin-frontend/config/index.js` to support CORS.
+    for the convenience of development, we deploy ui and server separately, so the frontend supports hot reload.
+In this mode, frontend will request `localhost:8080` to fetch data, this will cause a CORS problem, so we add a configuration in `dubbo-admin-ui/config/index.js` to support CORS.
 This config will be activated under `npm run dev` mode.

 ### Swagger support